flowac/OnlyCode/README.md

-## Status
+## Tasks
-Code samples setup.
-Need to start collecting data.
+Go to Issues tab for details

 ## Setup